laughlin-joseph/FetchPickPlaceSAC/README.md

 **Continuius**
 Soft Actor Critic was designed to handle high dimensionality action and observation spaces.
 It is an off policy algorithm with learns 2 Q functions and a policy for action selection.
+SAC is an entropy regularized algorithm, it adds scaled entropy of a selected action to the Q value for said action and attempts to maximize botht the quality of the action and the entropy of the distribution it was selected from.
+This is done to maximize expected return and randomness while operating in and exploring an environment.
 In this repository we have an implementation of SAC which has aceess to both a Hindsight Expereince Replay buffer and a Prioritized Experience Replay buffer.
-Here we explore using SAC with HER in a **sparse reward environment**, I.e. an environment where success reward signals are rare.
+Here we explore using SAC with HER in a **sparse reward environment**, i.e. an environment where success reward signals are rare.
 Below are training results from running the SAC agent against mujoco robotics FetchPickAndPlace-v2 environment, a sparse reward environment.

 | Learning Curve Without HER | Reward Without HER |